 We charge a fixed price for Vision & Scope Workshops.
 The actual price is determined based on estimated duration and always discussed and agreed upon with the cusomer ahead of time.
 Vision & Scope Workshop are always fixed price, which eliminates surprises.
 In addition to the fixed price, we also charge for expenses (flight, hotel, and transportation).
 This is also discussed and agreed upon with the customer ahead of time.

-During the month of September, get 25% off your Vision & Scope!
+Kick off the New Year with a solid plan for upgrading your app!
+During the month of January get 25% off your Vision & Scope!

 That's $2,500 in savings!

 A Vision & Scope Workshop is the first step toward a successful project.
 These workshops are planning meetings during which all project stakeholders get together and discuss the overall vision for a project to determine the important aspects, boundary conditions, potential timeframe, priorities, and wants versus needs etc. We use our experience earned from other successful projects to help judge effort levels and required skills.

 So don't wait!
 Get 25% off your Vision & Scope today and hit the ground running!